mozilla-spidermonkey/jsparagus/README.md

 *   The output is a fairly literal-minded parse tree, really too literal.

-Minor items:
+*   No support for feedback from syntactic context to lexical analysis (selecting the lexical goal symbol).

 *   Only supports a single goal nonterminal.

+    I think this might be easy to fix, though.

 *   Errors are poor:
     `(` produces "expected one of {'(', 'VAR', 'NUM', '-'}, got None".
     `)` produces "expected one of {'(', 'VAR', 'NUM', '-'}, got None".
     `a b` produces "expected one of {'-', '/', '+', '*', ')', None}, got 'VAR'".

-*   No support for the JS parsing curiosities:

-    *   feedback from syntactic context to lexical analysis (selecting the lexical goal symbol)

-    *   boolean parameterization of nonterminals (`[Yield]` and such)

-    *   automatic semicolon insertion and "[no LineTerminal here]"

-    *   dangling `else`

 ## What I learned, what I wonder